hanxiaomax/Learncpp_CN/docs/12-1-function-pointers.md

 As of C++17, CTAD can be used to deduce the template parameters of a std::function from an initializer.
 In the example above, we could have written `std::function fcnPtr{ &foo };` instead of `std::function<int()> fcnPtr{ &foo };` and let the compiler figure out the template type.
 However, CTAD doesn’t work for the type alias definitions since no initializer is provided.

-**Type inference for function pointers**
+## 函数指针的类型推断

-Much like the _auto_ keyword can be used to infer the type of normal variables, the _auto_ keyword can also infer the type of a function pointer.
+Much like the `auto` keyword can be used to infer the type of normal variables, the `auto` keyword can also infer the type of a function pointer.

 ```cpp
 #include <iostream>